 This guide is for individuals, couples, or families who are interested in trying car camping.
 The following recommendations are not for backcountry camping, and are comfort-oriented for a “DIY glamping” type of experience.
 I fully recognize that many of the following items are not necessary, but my experience has been that comfortable campers are happy campers, and I’m proud to take credit for converting several friends who had never camped before, or who were skeptical about it, into willing, maybe even enthusiastic, campers. 🙂

-This is not a sponsored post and the links provided are not affiliate links.
+This is not a sponsored post.
 I’m sharing this list of tried and true items that we have purchased and used on our own camping trips, and that we like enough to have recommended to our friends and family.
-I have provided links throughout this list.
-Most of our items were purchased from REI or Amazon, though some are from small shops such as power practical (luminoodle), miir (insulated camp cups), rumpl (sleeping bag like throws and blankets) and beautiful sackcloth and ashes throws.
+I have provided links to products throughout this list.
+If there is a * or on amazon that means it is an affiliate link, and I may receive a small commission with your purchase.
+Most of our items were purchased from REI or Amazon, though some are from small shops such as Power practical (luminoodle), Miir (insulated camp cups), Rumpl (sleeping bag like throws and blankets), Kammok (hammock and stand).
+I update this list from time to time – the first time I published it was 10/22/2018, the most recent update 7/8/2022 .

 DIY Tent Glamping Basics:

 - Tent – We have the REI Kingdom 6.
 The general rule of thumb for comfortable family camping is to choose a tent at least +2 greater than the number of people you intend to sleep on the tent.
 We’re a family of 4, so bought the 6 person version.
-Some of our friends who like to spread out more or have older kids bought the 8 person version, and have plenty of room in their tent to fit 2 queen air mattresses, and have space in the front for storage and indoor card / board games (handy, in case of less desirable weather) .
+Some of our friends who like to spread out more or have older kids bought the 8 person version, and have plenty of room in their tent to fit 2 queen air mattresses, and have space in the front for storage and indoor card / board games (handy, in case of stormy weather) .
 We also bought the tent footprint to keep the bottom clean and dry.
+A waterproof tarp will work for this purpose as well.

 - Cozy Blankets and Throws: The comforter that came with the REI sleep system is warm enough for summer camping in Southern California.
-For additional warmth and lounging by campfire, we like our Pendleton wool camp blanket and Rumpls (we have the original throw, but recently got a down blanket which is so light and packs down so small!)
-For a budget option, Costco is currently offering these down throw blankets.
+For additional warmth and lounging by campfire, we like our Pendleton wool camp blankets and Rumpl blankets * (we have original puffy and down blankets).
+For a budget option, Costco sometimes carries down throws.

 - Cooking Table/storage: GCI Outdoor slim-fold Camp Kitchen Portable folding cook station

-- Coffee supplies: We use a Stainless Steel french press, or this collapsible drip coffee maker.
+- Coffee supplies: We use a Stainless Steel french press, or a collapsible drip coffee maker.
 Our friends have had success with a percolater.
+Recently, we’ve also enjoyed Kuju Coffee since serve drip coffee.

 Cast iron pan with Lodge cast iron pan silicon handle

-Oven mitts: Dont’ forget to protect your hands when handling hot kettles or roasting sticks.
+Oven mitts or heat proof grilling gloves: Dont’ forget to protect your hands when handling hot kettles or roasting sticks.

-Enamelware dining set: Coleman, and for Glamping, we have this beautiful dipped set from Barnyard Electric.
+Enamelware dining set: We have this every day set from Stansport, and for Glamping, we have this beautiful dipped set from Barnyard Electric.
 It is $$$ and was a birthday gift, but we use them year-round and quite frequently for our backyard dinners and with the kids (enamel ware = childproof and unbreakable!)
-Recently, Ikea started carrying a very affordable and classy looking enamelware mug and plate.
+I’ve seen s started carrying a very affordable and classy looking enamelware mug and plate.

 - Camp cooking utensil set.
 This set has everything you really need.